 - Vehicle Location and Orientation – Where was your vehicle in relation to the other vehicles involved in the accident?
 Did one vehicle rear-end another to start a chain reaction?
 Did two vehicles crash head-on?
-Or, did one car, truck or SUV sideswipe or T-bone another, leaving other drivers with no place to go?
+Or, did one car, truck, or SUV sideswipe or T-bone another, leaving other drivers with no place to go?

-- Skid Marks, Vehicle Damage and Other Physical Evidence – Skid marks can show how fast vehicles were traveling at the time of a crash, when drivers applied their brakes and where each vehicle was located when the chain of events began.
+- Skid Marks, Vehicle Damage, and Other Physical Evidence – Skid marks can show how fast vehicles were traveling at the time of a crash, when drivers applied their brakes, and where each vehicle was located when the chain of events began.
 The location and extent of the damage to each vehicle and other forms of physical evidence can help prove liability in multi-vehicle accident cases as well.

-- Traffic, Dash Cam and Security Camera Footage – In some cases, video evidence will be available to show exactly what happened and who was to blame.
-If your multi-vehicle reaction was caught on video by a traffic camera, dash cam, security camera or phone, obtaining a copy of the footage could be the key to quickly securing just compensation.
+- Traffic, Dash Cam, and Security Camera Footage – In some cases, video evidence will be available to show exactly what happened and who was to blame.
+If your multi-vehicle reaction was caught on video by a traffic camera, dash cam, security camera, or phone, obtaining a copy of the footage could be the key to quickly securing just compensation.

-- Eye-Witness Testimony – If your accident was not caught on video, other drivers, passengers and pedestrians may be able to testify as to what they saw happen.
+- Eye-Witness Testimony – If your accident was not caught on video, other drivers, passengers, and pedestrians may be able to testify as to what they saw happen.
 Eye-witness testimony can be extremely persuasive evidence, especially when multiple witnesses recount the same version of the events leading up to a crash.

-- Documentary Evidence – Beyond investigating the scene of the accident, in many cases an investigation will involve seeking to obtain documentary evidence from various companies.
-For example, if one or more of the drivers involved in the accident was distracted, obtaining copies of their cell phone records could confirm that they were on a call or texting at the time of the crash.
+- Documentary Evidence – Beyond investigating the scene of the accident, in many cases, an investigation will involve seeking to obtain documentary evidence from various companies.
+For example, if one or more of the drivers involved in the accident were distracted, obtaining copies of their cell phone records could confirm that they were on a call or texting at the time of the crash.
 Likewise, if one of the vehicles involved was a commercial truck, the trucking company’s records may show that the driver was unqualified or that he or she had spent too many consecutive hours behind the wheel.

 - Other Forms of Evidence – Depending on the circumstances involved, multiple other forms of evidence could be available as well.
 With our attorneys’ experience in multi-vehicle accident cases, we can work quickly to gather the evidence we need to help you win just compensation.

-Apportioning Fault in Cases Involving Chain Reaction and Other Multi-Vehicle Accidents
+Apportioning Fault in Cases Involving Chain Reaction and Other Multi-Vehicle Accidents in South Florida

 Until recently, in cases involving chain reactions and other multi-vehicle accidents, victims could seek to recover 100 percent of their losses from any driver (or a third party) that played a role in causing the collision.